Sreekanth-B/My_Works/README.md

 # Created BY Sreekanth_B

+All the contents placed in this git repository are cmpletly open source and self learning and practiced samples

 # Data_Engineering_Works
- This Repository consists of the works that are related to data engineering and consists of my works in UNIX, Hive and Hadoop languages
+ This Repository consists of the works that are related to data engineering includes Hadoop, Spark, Scala, Pyspark technologies and consists of my works in UNIX, Hive and Hadoop languages

  # Data_Science_Works
- This Repository consists of the works that have done using different languages related to data Science work
+ This Repository consists of Data Transformations using different Programming languages to obtain preprocessing and post processing of data for Data Science Works

  # Projects_Sreekanth_B
- This Repository is having the projects that i have complted independently and the works that i am doing.
+ This Repository is having the projects that i have completed independently and the ongoing works that i am doing.